 Our expenses primarily consist of: (1) net claims and claim expenses incurred on the policies of reinsurance and insurance we sell; (2) acquisition costs, which typically represent a percentage of the premiums we write; (3) operational expenses, which primarily consist of personnel expenses, rent and other expenses; (4) corporate expenses, which include certain executive, legal and consulting expenses, costs for research and development, transaction and integration-related expenses, and other miscellaneous costs, including those associated with operating as a publicly traded company; (5) interest and dividends related to our debt, preference shares and common shares; and (6) income taxes.
 Historically, the majority of our income has been earned in Bermuda, which did not have a corporate income tax, so the tax impact to our operations has been minimal.
-On December 27, 2023, the Government of Bermuda announced the implementation of a 15% corporate income tax ("CIT") which became effective on January 1, 2025.
+On December 27, 2023, the Government of Bermuda announced the implementation of a 15% corporate income tax ("CIT"), which became effective on January 1, 2025.
 Therefore, our profits generated on or after January 1, 2025 in Bermuda (except for profits earned by our joint ventures and managed funds) are subject to a 15% CIT.
 We generally expect that the profits generated in Bermuda on or after January 1, 2025 by our joint ventures and managed funds, except to the extent those profits are attributable to redeemable noncontrolling interests, will also be taxed at 15% as a result of the enactment or expected enactment of provisions similar to the GloBE Rules by many of the jurisdictions in which we operate.
-These changes have impacted our results for the first quarter of 2025, and we expect our income taxes will increase in the future.
+These changes have, and are expected to, impact our results in the future.
 We believe that the flexible global operating model that we have utilized will continue to prove resilient.

 The underwriting results of an insurance or reinsurance company are discussed frequently by reference to its net claims and claim expense ratio, underwriting expense ratio, and combined ratio.
 The net claims and claim expense ratio is calculated by dividing net claims and claim expenses incurred by net premiums earned.
 The underwriting expense ratio is calculated by dividing underwriting expenses (acquisition expenses and operational expenses) by net premiums earned.
 The combined ratio is the sum of the net claims and claim expense ratio and the underwriting expense ratio.
 A combined ratio below 100% indicates profitable underwriting prior to the consideration of investment income.
 A combined ratio over 100% indicates unprofitable underwriting prior to the consideration of investment income.
-A combined ratio over 100% indicates unprofitable underwriting prior to the consideration of investment income.
 We also discuss our net claims and claim expense ratio on a current accident year basis and a prior accident years basis.
-The current accident year net claims and claim expense ratio is calculated by taking current accident year net claims and claim expenses incurred, divided by net premiums earned.
-The prior accident years net claims and claim expense ratio is calculated by taking prior accident years net claims and claim expenses incurred, divided by net premiums earned.
+The current accident year net claims and claim expenses ratio is calculated by taking current accident years net claims and claim expenses incurred, divided by net premiums earned.
+The prior accident years net claims and claim expenses incurred, divided by net premiums earned.